 Patan Durbar Square

-The palace plaza and mansion of Patan's Malla kings, which today serves as a museum.
+The palace plaza and mansion of Patan's Malla kings, today serve as a museum.

 Bhaskerdev Samskarita Hiranyabarna Mahavihara